jenshenrik/brewlog/brews/pam-grier-2.md

 BG approx. 1.044 (1.040 at 35°C) vs. expected 1.049.
 Looks very dark and smells roasty.
 Probably shouldn't have doubled the amount of Carafa.

-Just shy of 12L wort collected, yeast pitched at about 20°C. FG 1.060.
+Just shy of 12L wort collected, yeast pitched at about 20°C. OG 1.060.

+Gravity measured at 1.012 4/3.

 ### Bottling